 – High volatility.

-requires knowledge about the contract details and market forces.
+requires knowledge about the contract details and market forces, which can be enhanced through paper trading.

 10. Options Market